vgorbic1/Tutorials/HTML/workers.md

 ```

 #### Creating a Worker
-Create a worker is external JavaScript file.
+Create a worker is external JavaScript file:
 ```javascript
 var i = 0;
 function timedCount(){